By Bruce Hennes, Hennes Communications

-Attorneys are so important to our work that I spend most of my day with attorneys, either in client meetings, in service to the profession as a “public” member of the Cleveland Metropolitan Bar Association where I’m told I’m one of only two non-attorneys in the country with a seat on the board of a major bar association, or presenting 40-60 Continuing Legal Education (CLE) seminars each year for the American Bar Association, state and local bar associations and law firms.
+Attorneys are so important to our work that I spend most of my day with attorneys, either in client meetings, in service to the profession as a “public” member of the Cleveland Metropolitan Bar Association where I’m told I’m one of only a few non-attorneys in the country with a seat on the board of a major bar association, or presenting 40-60 Continuing Legal Education (CLE) seminars each year for the American Bar Association, state and local bar associations and law firms.

 At every CLE I teach, I talk about the necessity of communicating with clarity, speed, transparency, admitting the obvious and the importance of a genuine apology – and not sounding like an attorney.

-Most attorneys (though not all) I encounter operate from the mindset they acquired in law school: Do no harm; admit as little as possible; an apology is tantamount to an admission of guilty; practice risk-aversion; and do everything possible to win in court, despite the fact that 97% of all civil cases filed in U.S. courts are settled prior to trial.
+Most attorneys (though not all) I encounter operate from the mindset they acquired in law school: Do no harm; admit as little as possible; an apology is tantamount to an admission of guilt; practice risk-aversion; and do everything possible to win in court, despite the fact that 97% of all civil cases filed in U.S. courts are settled prior to trial.

 Skapinger’s article states that lawyers’ first response may be to worry about the company’s legal liability, preferring not say too much or to be defensive.
 But a lawyer whose first response in a crisis is to protect the company’s legal position, quoting Keith Ruddock from Royal Dutch Shell, “may (eventually) win the legal case, but could well have already lost the reputational argument.
 Most companies can withstand a major financial impact, but a reputational disaster will take years to recover from.”